-During his junior year at SU, he set the wheels in motion.
-While on Thanksgiving break in New York City, he showed up at the offices of Tennis magazine without an appointment and talked his way into a summer internship.
-The bold move cemented a philosophy that guides him to this day: “You can’t be afraid of being told ‘no.’”
+A Montana native, McCarvel knew he wanted to be a sports reporter when he came to Seattle U to study journalism.
+In his junior year, during a Thanksgiving break in New York City, he showed up at Tennis magazine without an appointment and talked his way into a summer internship.
+The bold move cemented a guiding philosophy to his self-made career: “You can’t be afraid of being told ‘no.’”

 After graduation, McCarvel moved to New York City and established himself as a freelance reporter while supporting himself through nonprofit work.
-In May 2009, he wrote a blog post about former Wimbledon champion Steffi Graf for The New York Times—his first major byline.
-That moment remains a highlight of his career.
+A turning point came in May 2009 when he wrote a blog post about former Wimbledon champion Steffi Graf for The New York Times, his first major byline.